paulohgodinho/unity-ci-system/README.md

 ## Components
 ### CI System
-The CI system written in Go that can run any number of steps in sequence, these steps can use the full power of Go by including any required library from the vast collection provided by Go repositories.
+The CI system is written in Go and can run any number of steps in sequence, these steps can use the full power of Go by including any required library from the vast collection provided by Go repositories.

 ### Unity Integration
 An integration added to the Unity project makes it easy to build using the CI system but also allows builds from inside Unity to be quick and easy **by leveraging Build Templates** that can be commited to VCS and shared with other developers.